lehner-lab/DiMSum/README.md

   <img src="./DMS_experiment.png" width="600">
 </p>

 In addition to these mandatory columns, additional columns may be included to specify stage 3-specific options i.e. those prefixed by 'cutadapt...', which relate to constant region trimming.
 This allows sample-specific trimming behaviour if necessary.
 Options specified by columns in the experimental design file override global arguments.
+In the case of a growth-rate based assay, a 'generations' column can be supplied (for all output samples) in order to normalize fitness and error estimates accordingly.

 # Barcode design file